Goldgram/ReactMovieList/README.md

 - **Item**: The movieId drives which item gets loaded, shows poster image and various details (Release Date, Runtime, Budget etc.).
 - Using *The Movie Database API*.
 - Uses generic and common components (controller/loading/images logic).
+- This is written in a Functional Programming like approach.
 - Basic css, fonts, and responsiveness.

 ### Set Up: